DNin01/help-for-github-users/questions/signing-key-faqs.md

 ### Should I set my GPG key to expire?

 In general, I'd recommend that too.
 Expiration dates allow the key to eventually stop working even if you lose control of it (like if you forget its passphrase or you lose the key).
-I personally set my signing keys to expire after 3 years from the time I create them.
-If you didn't set an expiration date, it's okay - you can still revoke your key from GitHub if you ever think it might have been compromised so that GitHub won't mark future commits signed with that key as verified if someone has a hold of it.
+I personally set my signing keys to last 3 years.
+But if you don't set an expiration date, you can still revoke your key from GitHub if you ever think it might have been compromised so that GitHub won't mark future commits signed with that key as verified if someone has a hold of it.

 It's also possible to renew your signing keys as long as you still have all of the information about them, resetting the expiration date so they last longer.
-But if you think your key was compromised, you should make a new one (and a new passphrase).
+But you can also make a new one if you're having trouble with that.
+You should also make a new one (and give it a new passphrase) if you think it was compromised.

 ### Should I choose a strong passphrase?

 Yes.
 If your key is compromised, it's not game over as long as your passphrase is strong - it can still protect your signing key so it can't be used by other people.
-It's basically two-factor authentication, and similar to a PIN for a credit/debit card.
+It's basically two-factor authentication, and similar to a PIN for a credit or debit card.

-At that point, though, you'll probably want to work on switching to a new signing key, just in case.
+After your key is compromised, though, you'll probably want to work on switching to a new signing key and revoking the old one, just in case.

+Also, make sure each key has a unique passphrase, just like you would use different passwords for each of your accounts.
+Don't reuse passphrases between signing keys, because if the passphrase to an old signing key is found out, even one you don't use anymore, then hackers could try it on other signing keys they have.

+### What if I lose my signing key?

+Just make a new one.

 ### Does GitHub Desktop sign commits for me like GitHub?

-No, because GitHub Desktop uses Git under the hood, and, again, you can configure Git to use whatever information you want.
-However, it can automatically sign your commits with your own signing key if you configured your Git client to sign commits by default.
+No, because GitHub Desktop actually uses Git under the hood in order to commit, and, again, you can configure Git to use whatever information you want.
+However, it can automatically sign your commits with _your own_ signing key _if_ you configured Git to sign commits by default.

 ## GitHub Docs